cschalenborgh/php-zalando/README.md

 $ php composer.phar install
 ```

-Composer will generate the autoloader file automaticly.
+Composer will generate the autoloader file automatically.
 So you only have to include this.
 Typically its located in the vendor dir and its called autoload.php

 ## Basic Usage: